 Pleasant weather, fewer crowds, moderate prices.
 Good balance of conditions.

 Weather variability; requires layering.
-Some outdoor attractions might have limited hours in late autumn.
+Some outdoor attractions might have shorter hours in late autumn.

 (November, January-March)